codemagic-ci-cd/codemagic-docs/content/knowledge-others/install-unity-version.md

  - /knowledge-base/install-unity-version
 ---

 Each build machine image has a specific version of Unity installed.
-You can find out the specific Unity version by consulting the build machine specification in the documentation.
+You can find out the specific Unity version by consulting the build machine specification for [MacOS](../specs/versions-macos) and for [Windows](../specs/versions-windows) instances.

 If you need to use a different Unity version, then it is possible to use the Unity Hub CLI to download and install a different Unity Editor version and target support files for that version.